 Stimulates the appetite

-Cannabis indica plants are most commonly recognized by their short and stocky stature.
+Cannabis indica plants are most commonly recognised by their short and stocky stature.
 This variety of cannabis originated in the wilds of sub-tropical countries, such as Pakistan and Afghanistan (which is sometimes reflected in a strain’s name).
 Anywhere between 30-50 degree north and south of the equator tends to have the ideal climate for them.
 Because these are further away from the equator then their sativa cousins, the hours of daylight cannabis indica plants are exposed to tend to fluctuate much more.
-This means that once the plants have reached their ideal height, they put all of their energy into producing flowers, utilizing the changing hours of day to the best of their ability.
+This means that once the plants have reached their ideal height, they put all of their energy into producing flowers, utilising the changing hours of day to the best of their ability.

 The leaves of cannabis indica plants are a lot more fan like then any of the other families of cannabis.
-The fingers of the leaves grow much wider in order to utilize as much sunlight as possible.
+The fingers of the leaves grow much wider in order to utilise as much sunlight as possible.

 This urgency to take full advantage of the sun has resulted in a line of cannabis plants that flower much faster than their sativa counterpart.
 This combined with their much smaller stature makes indica strains extremely attractive to those who are growing for money – where space and speed directly relate into potential profit.